September 11, 2023 | By Candice Benge with Allen Pratt

 Involving rural voices through a rural advisory group is a significant first step for researchers and product developers.
 This group can help developers think through ease of use, onboarding, and implementing a program or product.

-What is the technology is available to support product implementation in rural schools and districts?
+What technology is available to support product implementation in rural schools and districts?
 Has this changed since the COVID-19 pandemic?

 The landscape of technology changed during the pandemic in more accessibility to devices and broadband internet, and more reliance on both.
 There was also increased use of web-based cloud services to support direct instruction and communication between students, parents, and schools.

 Thanks for sharing with us today!
 Anything else you’d like to add?